Yelpin: History

-Culture
+Historical heritage sites

 The community is surrounded by monasteries and structures having cultural value.
 To the northwest of the village, remnants of a medieval fortress can be found, 10 km away there are numerous ancient decorated gravestones.
 Following the old road to Aghavnadzor, remnants of the Geshin settlement can be found, with a famous cave nearby․ To the southeast of the village, there is the 14th-century sanctuary of Toukh Manuk and medieval Didivan monastery in Gndasar, preserved from the times of the Bagratuni dynasty.
 The Noravank monastic complex (12th century) is located nearby, which is a UNESCO heritage site.

+Economy and culture

+Main occupations of the community members are gardening, land cultivation, animal husbandry, poultry farming and bee-keeping.
 In 2005 a new church was built in the village center.

 Geography

-Yelpin is located 97 km away from Yerevan and 27 km away from provincial center Yeghegnadzor.
+Yelpin is located 97 km away from Yerevan, and 27 km away from provincial center Yeghegnadzor.
 The village is located on the border to the Nakhchivan Autonomous Republic of Azerbaijan to the south, with the lands of Zangakatun to the west, and Chivagyugh to the southwest.

 Community lands stretch from 1400 to 2800 m, whereas the settlement itself is located at 1545 m above the sea level.
-Main occupations of the community members are gardening, land cultivation, animal husbandry, poultry farming and bee-keeping.
-The number of households in the village are 378, the number of houses are 273 and the number of families are 200 (as of 2007).